AccelerationNet/access/README.md

 This library will probably appeal most to new comers to the language as everyone else will probably be happy just calling each type of access according to its own api.

+### Limitations

+ * Accessors should share slot names for this to work best.
+This is due to differences in "direct" class slots versus indirect slots (only direct slots have the reader value filed out).
+ * While most structures use equalper to get around differnt key packages and strings vs symbols.
+Hash-tables do not currently support an equalper style interface.
+As such some small care needs to be taken.
+We try to support this by looking up has values by symbol, then by symbol-name if symbol fails to produce a result

 ### A word on performance